 - 3 Tablespoons light cream cheese

 - Preheat the oven to 350 degrees F. Spray the inside of a 10 inch bundt pan with nonstick spray and set aside.

 - Make the cake by mixing together in a large bowl the gluten free flour, almond meal flour, salt, baking powder, baking soda and coconut sugar.
 Mix well to combine and set aside.

-- With an electric mixer combine the coconut oil and Greek yogurt and beat on medium-high speed to combine.
-Add the honey and beat for about 30 seconds.
+- With an electric mixer add the Greek yogurt and honey and beat on medium-high speed to combine for about 30 seconds.
 Add 4 large eggs, vanilla, orange zest and ½ cup of orange juice.
 Beat on medium-high speed until combined.
-With the mixer on low slowly add half of the dry ingredients then almond milk then the remainder of the dry ingredients until well combined.
+With the mixer on low slowly add half of the dry ingredients then almond milk and coconut oil.
+Slowly add the remainder of the dry ingredients until well combined.
 The result is a slightly thick batter.

-- Whisk together the confectioners sugar, cream cheese, coconut flakes, vanilla and 2 Tablespoons of orange juice.
+- Make the glaze: Whisk together the tapioca flour, Stevia sugar, cream cheese, coconut flakes, vanilla and 2 tablespoons of orange juice.
 Add more orange juice if you want a thinner glaze.
 Drizzle over warm cake and slice and serve.
-Optional to warm the glaze it he microwave for about 10 seconds to melt then drizzle on top.
+If serving later it is optional to warm the glaze it he microwave for about 10 seconds to melt then drizzle on top of the cake.

 As stated above, the nutritional information on this guilt free orange juice cake is based off being “guilt-free” because the ingredients are natural and non processedand do not allow the insulin sugar spikes and decreases like white flour and sugars do to the body.

 |% Daily Value *|